 Turtle M52(male), found last season on the far side of the south slope with M42, this season he made an unbelievable 2.7 mile trip crossing the road into the meadow, and across the very top of a 3464 ft. ridgetop, down the other side to a busy highway.
 He did not cross the road, but instead reversed course and crossed back across the ridgetop, and crossed the road and traveled back to his primary activity area, a well sheltered cove and drainage he shares with several other tracked turtles.

 Turtle M27(male) was tracked all season on a slope and ridge that he shared with several other study turtles, some previously tracked and some newly found this season, including at least 3 females.
 2.4 GPS miles tracked this season.

-Turtle M29(male) traveled 2.3 GPS miles this season.
+Turtle M29(male) was tracked 2.3 GPS miles this season.
 He is generally considered a meadow resident, but also traveled more inside the woods and on the upper slope than previous seasons.